TalkingPanda0/TalkingBot/README.md

 # Wheeeel
 - `!wheel add [rewardname] [rewardweight] [rewardcolor]` adds a reward to the wheel with name `[rewardname]`, weight `[rewardweight]`, and color `[rewardcolor]`.
   `[rewardcolor]` is an [html color name](https://www.w3schools.com/colors/colors_names.asp) like `red` or an hex color like `#048ac7`.
-  `[rewardcolor]` is optional if not provided the reward will have a random color.
+  `[rewardcolor]` is optional if not provided the reward will be pink.
 - `!wheel remove [rewardname]` will remove reward `[rewardname]`.
 - `!wheel spin` will spin the wheel.
 - `!wheel weights` will show the current rewards and their weights.